 Lastly, the ultimate goal for women who want children should be the lifelong experience of motherhood, not conception (an event of minutes’ duration, no matter how good), pregnancy (9 months, give or take a few weeks) and childbirth (no more than 72 hours; usually much less).
 When those who consider themselves childless-by-circumstance dismiss adoption as a consideration (and, as in this article, consider it an insulting suggestion), they indicate clearly that their objective is not motherhood or family, and denigrate the worth of adoptive and foster mothers everywhere.

 For me, I am happy being childless-by-choice.
 Whatever maternal desires I have, I shower on my goddaughter and others to whom I’m an honourary aunt.
 Could I have had children?
 Would I have been a good mother, or enjoyed motherhood?
-We’ll never know, but it doesn’t matter.
+We’ll never know, and it doesn’t matter.
 What matters is that I take responsibility for those choices, make the best life I can for myself and those around me, and value what I have, instead of what I don’t.